AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    This email address is needed if you cannot generate a Verification Code from your two-factor authentication application and you do not have access to an unused pre-generated Recovery Code.

    Once every 24 hours, you can generate and send a temporary Recovery Code to your designated Recovery email address.
-You can use this code to regain account access.
+Use this code to regain account access.

    >[!IMPORTANT]
    >
-   >You must maintain access to the email account designated as your Recovery Email; otherwise, you cannot access any temporary Recovery Codes sent to that account.
+   >You must maintain access to the email account designated as your Recovery Email; otherwise, you can not access any temporary Recovery Codes sent to that account.

    ![Set recovery email](./assets/commerce-account-2fa-set-recovery-email.png)<!-- zoom -->